YaZko/Coq_Cheat_Sheet/Coq_notes.md

       end.
     Qed.

-We try to match two hypotheses of the form P ?x ?y.
+We try to match two hypotheses of the form `P ?x ?y`.
 The pattern matching is strong enough to express that H1 and H2 must refer to the same x and y.
 H1 and H2 are guaranteed to be different though.